 This period of unprecedented success means that Brian Clough can lay claim to be one of the greatest English club manager of all time.

 Manchester United wins the treble 1999

-Manchester United have dominated English football for most of the Premier League era, and the club achieved its greatest feat in 1999: the year it won the league title, FA Cup and Champions League in a single year.
+Manchester United have dominated English football for most of the being the Premier League winners 13 times, and the club achieved its greatest feat in 1999: the year it won the league title, FA Cup and Champions League in a single year.